Irys-xyz/arweave/README.md

 // }
 ```

-#### Add tags to a transaction
+#### Adding tags to a transaction

 Metadata can be added to transactions through tags, these are simple key/value attributes that can be used to document the contents of a transaction or provide related data.

 [GraphQL](#graphql) uses tags when searching for transactions.

-The `Content-Type` is a reserved tag and is used to set the data content type.
-For example, a transaction with HTML data and a content type tag of `text/html` will be served as a HTML page and render correctly in browsers,
+The `Content-Type` tag is a reserved tag and is used to set the data content type.
+For example, a transaction with HTML data and a content type tag of `text/html` will be served as a HTML page and render correctly in browsers, if the content type is set to `text/plain` then it will be served as a plain text document and not render in browsers.

-if the content type is set to `text/plain` then it will be served as a plain text document and not render in browsers.
+> If you omit the `Content-Type` tag, browsers will be unable to render the content.

 ```js
 let key = await arweave.wallets.generate();